top of page

 • Micro lot: 1,000 units

-Modern brokers allow precise sizing, enabling traders to match risk exactly to stop-loss distance — a cornerstone of professional risk management.
+Modern brokers allow precise sizing.
+This enables traders to match risk exactly to stop-loss distance.
+This is a cornerstone of professional risk management.

 Leverage and Margin: A Double-Edged Tool